Updated September 2022

 What measures are being undertaken by the Board to reduce the tax burden for residents?

-In April 2019, the Board of Education adopted a budget for the 2019-2020 school year with a tax levy increase below the State calculated property tax cap.
-School district voters approved the proposed budget on May 21, 2019.
+In April 2022, the Board of Education adopted a budget with no change in the tax levy from the previous year.
+School district voters approved the proposed budget on May 17, 2022

 Is the tax rate the same as the tax levy?